stuttter/wp-multi-network/README.md

 ### Can I contribute?

 Please!
 The number of users needing multiple WordPress networks is growing fast.
 Having an easy-to-use interface and powerful set of functions is critical to managing complex WordPress installations.
 If this is your thing, please help us out!
+Read more in the [plugin contributing guidelines](https://github.com/stuttter/wp-multi-network/blob/master/CONTRIBUTING.md).